gloriali/HirstLab/FetalBrain/Summary/Figures.md

 ##   2
 ```

+## Figure 2: Neurospheres Cortex and GE
-### Figure 1d: Scale of UMRs and DE genes between neurospheres
+### Figure 2a: Scale of UMRs and DE genes between neurospheres

 * WGBS UMR frequency (top panel, bp/Mb), No. of differential expressed genes (middle panel), and No. of isoform genes (bottom panel) between neurospheres cortex and GE in GW13 (left panel), and GW17 (right panel). cortex-specific UMRs and genes up-regulated in cortex are shown in red, and GE-specific UMRs and genes up-regulated in GE are shown in blue.